hellarcore/electrum-hellar-server/HOWTO.md

     $ hellar-cli getblockchaininfo

-Before starting the Electrum Dash server your hellard should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the Electrum Hellar server your hellard should have processed all blocks and caught up to the current height of the network (not just the headers).
 You should also set up your system to automatically start hellard at boot time, running as the 'hellar' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
-Download and install Electrum Dash server
+Download and install Electrum Hellar server

 We will download the latest git snapshot for Electrum to configure and install it: